I can’t wait to see you

 A choice hold makes you the first person we call if a stray dog or cat doesn’t get reclaimed.
 You will have the opportunity to meet the pet and decide whether you wish to adopt once the stray period is up (we are unable to allow visitations until then).
 There are a few requirements:

 - Choice holds are done over the phone and you will be required to provide a credit card number to place the hold.
 Visit the Contact Us page for phone number information.

 - Only the potential adopter (not a friend, family member living in another household, etc.) may place a choice hold.

-- You must be able to complete the adoption process and take the pet home the first day she is made available for adoption.
+- You must be able to complete the adoption process and take the pet home the first day he or she is made available for adoption.

-Choice hold fees are non-refundable; but we will refund the fee if the pet is reclaimed by his owner.
+Choice hold fees are non-refundable, unless the pet is reclaimed by his owner.